Nazim Babayev

 Nazim Tahir oğlu Babayev (born 8 October 1997) is an Azerbaijani track and field athlete who specializes in the triple jump and long jump.

 Biography

 In 2015, he won the triple jump competition at 2015 European Games in Baku.
-A month later, Babayev set a championship record, national junior record and world junior lead when he leaped 17.04m in the triple jump at 2015 European Athletics Junior Championships.
-Babayev competed in the 2016 Summer Olympics in Rio and the 2020 Summer Olympics in Tokyo, competing in the Men's triple jump.
+A month later, Babayev set a championship record, national junior record and world junior lead when he leaped 17.04m in the triple jump at 2015 European Athletics Junior Championships, winning the gold medal.
+Babayev competed in the men's triple jump in the 2016 Summer Olympics in Rio and the 2020 Summer Olympics in Tokyo.